nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

   nuts didman svc add [DID] [type] [endpoint] [flags]

   -h, --help   help for add
-      --address string      Address of the remote node.
+      --address string      Address of the node.
 Must contain at least host and port, URL scheme may be omitted.
 In that case it 'http://' is prepended. (default "localhost:1323")
       --timeout duration    Client time-out when performing remote operations, such as '500ms' or '10s'.
 Refer to Golang's 'time.Duration' syntax for a more elaborate description of the syntax. (default 10s)
       --token string        Token to be used for authenticating on the remote node.
 Takes precedence over 'token-file'.
       --token-file string   File from which the authentication token will be read.
 If not specified it will try to read the token from the '.nuts-client.cfg' file in the user's home dir.